wx13/jedi/doc/features.md

    one-liners) or call a ruby script file from within the editor.
 2. On start-up.
    Use the -s flag to call a ruby script at startup.
-This is useful for having an external configuration file.
+This is useful for having an external configuration file or for writing extensions.

 Four cursor modes